prosody/prosody-docker/README.md

 docker run -d prosody/prosody --name prosody -p 5222:5222
 ```

+On startup the image will create a default user of `admin@localhost` with password `password`.
+This can be changed by using environment variables `LOCAL`, `DOMAIN`, and `PASSWORD`.
+This performs the following action on startup:

+  prosodyctl register *local* *domain* *password*

+Any error from this script is ignored.
+Prosody will not check the user exists before running the command (i.e. existing users will be overwritten).
+It is expected that [mod_admin_adhoc](http://prosody.im/doc/modules/mod_admin_adhoc) will then be in place for managing users (and the server).

 ### Ports

 The image exposes the following ports to the docker host: